jexia/docs/docs/dataset/README.md

 ```

-You can have next comparator in `?cond` request:
+You can have the next comparator in `?cond` request:

 Comparator group|**comparator**|**value**|Applicable field types
 ----------------|------------|-------|----------------------